BioinfoMachineLearning/CAF3/README.md

 ![Program workflow](images/pipeline.png)

 ## Data Repository
-The datasets used in CAF3 can be downloaded from Harvard Dataverse using following link:
+The datasets used in CAF3 can be downloaded from Harvard Dataverse using following links:

 Input information (MSA+template combinations) : https://doi.org/10.7910/DVN/KGWHRE